dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 In VBA, the official name for a dialog box is a UserForm.
 But a UserForm is really

-an object that contains what’s commonly known as a  dialog box.
-This distinction isn’t important, so you’ll often here these terms used interchangeably.
+an object that contains what's commonly known as a  dialog box.
+This distinction isn't important, so you'll often here these terms used interchangeably.

 Creating UserForms: An Overview